EnzoGuillouche/SeismoSense/Documents/Functional/functionalSpecifications.md

   - "buildingId": An ID of the nearby structure.
   - "distance": A floating number specifying the distance in meters from the main structure.
 Close distances may lead to pounding effects or collective risk in urban areas.

+**structuralResponse** is the section that captures how the building or structure behaved during the simulated earthquake.
+It includes both overall metrics and per-component breakdowns of damage and stress:

+- "maxDisplacement" is a floating number representing the maximum horizontal or vertical movement experienced by the structure during the event.
+The unit is in centimeters (cm).
+- "maxInterstoryDriftRatio" is an unitless floating number expressing the maximum relative displacement between two consecutive floors, divided by the floor height.
+- "components" is an object detailing the performance and damage state of individual structural elements:
+  - "beams" tracks key horizontal support members.
+    - "failed" is the number of beams that have fully fractured or collapsed during the simulation.
+    - "overstressed" is the number of beams that exceeded safe stress thresholds but have not completely failed.
+  - "columns" tracks vertical load-bearing members.
+    - "failed" counts columns that lost their load-bearing capacity, often resulting in partial or total collapse.
+    - "overstressed" counts columns that were pushed beyond design limits but did not fail completely.
+  - "walls" includes both load-bearing and partition walls.
+    - "cracked" refers to walls that developed visible structural or surface cracks due to tensile stress.
+    - "buckled" indicates walls that deformed or bowed due to compressive forces, suggesting near-failure or collapse.
+  - "joints" monitors the connections between structural elements (beam-column joints, wall-slab joints, etc.).
+    - "damaged" refers to joints that have experienced partial failure, loosening, or cracking, affecting the overall structural integrity.
+- "resonanceDetected" is a boolean value that indicates whether the building's natural frequency aligned with the dominant frequency of the seismic waves, which would result in amplified motion and elevated structural risk.
+- "dampingEffectiveness" qualitatively indicates how well the building’s damping systems or natural damping characteristics reduced oscillations and energy transfer during the earthquake.
+Typically "Low", "Moderate" or "High".

+**performanceMetrics** summarizes the quantitative results of the simulation and evaluates the structure’s behavior under seismic stress in terms of energy, safety, and code compliance:

+- "totalEnergyInput" is a floating number representing the total seismic energy transferred from the ground to the structure.
+This includes the energy carried by all types of seismic waves over the simulation duration.
+The unit is in kilojoules (kJ).
+- "totalEnergyDissipated" is a floating number indicating how much of that energy was absorbed or dampened by the structure through mechanisms such as friction, plastic deformation, or engineered dampers.
+The difference between input and dissipated energy can reflect how much energy remained in the form of structural vibration or damage.
+The unit is in kilojoules (kJ).
+- "safetyEvaluation" is an object that gives a summarized safety status of the structure post-earthquake:
+  - "damageLevel" qualitatively describes the overall damage state based on combined component performance and drift metrics.
+It helps in risk classification and repair prioritization.
+Typically "Minor", "Moderate", "Severe" or "Collapse".

 [Here](./example-report-EXME2025.json) is an example of the JSON reports exported from the simulation.

 ---